 - identifying and evaluating candidates, including the nomination of incumbent directors for reelection and nominees recommended by stockholders, to serve on our board of directors; - considering and making recommendations to our board of directors regarding the composition and chairmanship of the committees of our board of directors; - developing and making recommendations to our board of directors regarding corporate governance guidelines and related matters; and - overseeing periodic evaluations of the board of directors' performance, including committees of the board of directors.

-Our nominating and corporate governance committee operates under a written charter that satisfies the applicable listing standards of Nasdaq.
+Our nominating and corporate governance committee will operate under a written charter, to be effective prior to the completion of this offering, that satisfies the applicable listing standards of Nasdaq.

 Code of Business Conduct and Ethics